kism/ansible-playbooks/readme.md

 * fix ent domain, do domains everywhere
 * configure vs install roles
 * role that includes roles for the first section meta_something
-* prettier config?
-* changed_when when using pipenv?
-* remove conf dirs

 do later